First Sessions Are The Worst But Some Are Even Worse Than That

 Overall, I felt my game-analysis brain bump into the edges of lots of design choices that seem incoherent.
 Advancement is built on missed rolls (via Dungeon World), which is marvelous when what you want is players reaching for the dice a whole lot, but felt off-tone in the far more speculative/meditative vibe The Veil was feeding me.
-I mean it works and it’s easy, but I’m not sure it’s serving the right master if that makes sense.
+I mean it works and it’s easy, but I’m not sure it’s serving the right master.
 The game also has the players write Beliefs, Burning Wheel style, buuut that feels like an uneducated design choice: not only are Beliefs fucking hard to write well and play against/toward, the way they’re implemented in The Veil is just straight XP.
 They’re missing the larger context of how they work in BW, how bringing Beliefs into conflict with one another is a primary source of tension in the game.
 We found writing our first Beliefs to be a drag, and evaluating them post-session for XPs was hard as well.

 Obligation is another one where it didn’t feel like the underlying idea was necessary or even coherent with the game.
 Like, back when it was Giri, it lent a kind of Japanese formality to stuff.
 And I get why they changed it, although the result feels now like it’s trying to evoke Urban Shadows’ Debt economy.
 But it’s toothless, mechanically.
 Mostly I have never gotten a sense from cyberpunk media that honor-type stuff is even a genre trope once you get away from Japanese sources.
 (I have some quibbles with Debt in US as well, but at least in that game there’s an underlying theme of one’s debts embedding you in a community).